martin-beran/fpga/mb50/README.md

 Opcode: 0x03

 Reads the CSR register `src_csr` and stores its value into register `dstr`.
-If the CSR is not readable, stores 0 into `dstr`.
+Bits of the CSR that are not readable are returned as 0.
 It does not modify flags.

 #### CSRW (Control and Status Register Write)